-CASB urges the general assembly to provide financial relief to declining enrollment school districts.
+CASB urges the General Assembly to provide financial relief and additional resources to support declining enrollment school districts.

 Rationale: Demographic changes within the school district are not within the control of a board of education.
 Each year a board in a district with declining enrollment must consider budget reallocations to offset the loss in per pupil revenue from declining enrollment.
 Many of these costs cannot be simply reduced and must be part of a long-range plan including facility needs and personnel.
 In effect, revenue declines faster than expenses and students, teachers and parents are affected.
-The General Assembly authorized the Colorado Department of Education to conduct a comprehensive study to evaluate how declining enrollment impacts students that remain in the declining enrollment districts and to recommend possible remedies.
-The study did find that over time, the effects of declining enrollment can lead to financial difficulties given the fixed costs associated with running a district.
-If per pupil revenue drops too much, remedies to bridge the funding gap must be found, including modifying the school finance funding formula, increased cooperation across school districts and/or consolidation, where feasible.
+The General Assembly did add a declining enrollment factor to the School Finance Act.
+However, additional remedies to bridge the funding gap must be found, including incentives for cooperation across school districts and/or simplification of the voluntary consolidation process, where feasible.